Paradigm4/superfunpack/README.md

 cd superfunpack
 make
 cp libsuperfunpack.so /opt/scidb/14.3/lib/scidb/plugins
+# (If the copy fails with an error, you might need to be root!
+Try this:)
+# sudo cp libsuperfunpack.so /opt/scidb/14.3/lib/scidb/plugins
+#
 # (Remember to scp libsuperfunpack.so to your other SciDB nodes too!)

 iquery -aq "load_library('superfunpack')"
 ```
-Remember to copy the plugin to all you SciDB cluster nodes.
+Remember to copy the plugin to all your SciDB cluster nodes!

 Note that if you're *re-installing* superfunpack, you'll need to restart
 SciDB for the new plugin to take effect.

+# Superfunpack functions

 ## fisher\_test\_odds\_ratio and fisher\_test\_p\_value